ga-wdi-curriculum/rails-activerecord/readme.md

 ## Sample Quiz Questions

-* What are some common `rake` commons you will be using when developing a Rails application?
+* What are some common `rails` commons you will be using when developing a Rails application?
 * How do we indicate a one-to-many relationship in a migration file?
 * Why would we use a seed file to populate our database?
 * What is the proper way of modifying the effects of an existing migration?
-* What does `rake db:rollback` do?
+* What does `rails db:rollback` do?